KoganeShiro/ft_transcendence/README.md

 cd ft_transcendence
 ```

-or the link of the github page ??

 ## Usage
-If you don't have make or docker and docker composed installed, you should in order to compile and run this project
+If you don't have make or docker and docker-compose installed, you should in order to compile and run this project

 If you did, then you can make and follow the instruction !

 ```
 make build
 make up